dsoftn/Journal2/journal2/src/main/java/com/dsoftn/AppFlow.md

 // Add your label here !
 ```
 - In `onCustomEvent` method add case for new model
+    - **NOTE**: If model is BlockType no need to change `onCustomEvent` method
 ```java
 case NEW_MODEL:
     changeTaskWidget(newModelLabel, "text_NewModel", taskStateEvent);
     break;
 ```
 - In `createGlobalDataModels` method add new model
+    - **NOTE**: If model is BlockType change `createGlobalBlockTypeModels` method instead
 ```java
 if (!OBJECTS.NEW_MODEL.load()) {
     UError.error("GuiMain.createGlobalDataModels -> OBJECTS.NEW_MODEL.load() failed");
     return false;
 }
 ```

+## How Events work between Models <sup>[⤴](#models-⤴)</sup>
+### Behavior
+1. When you *add*, *update* or *delete* model entity event is triggered
+2. Class `Relations` listens to all events for every model that can be related with other model
+3. When `Relations` class receive event it make all necessary relations and update information in `Relations` class and in database
+4. `Relations` class trigger his own events for every relation that has been changed and for this event sets **isLoopEvent** property to `true`
+5. Then Model receives event from `Relations` class but has no need to update information because it is loop event and Model itself is causing this event so it will be ignored
+6. If event received from `Relations` class is not loop event that means that information in `Relations` have been changed directly and Model will update information about his relations automatically
+- NOTE
+    - Only Models that can be related with other models listen to `Relations` events
+    - `Relations` class listens only Models that can be related with other models

+#### Block and BlockType don't listen events between each other
+1. `Block` class doesn't listen to `BlockType` events
+2. `BlockType` class doesn't listen to `Block` events
+3. NOTE
+    - That means that every time you changing any of this models you must update information in both of them

 ## Users-User Model <sup>[⤴](#models-⤴)</sup>
 ### Overview